Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Introduction Motivations

 In this paper (a companion of the letter~\cite{letter}) we perform extensive nonlinear numerical simulations of the spherical collapse of scalar fields onto BHs in a theory of gravity with quadratic curvature terms.
 Our testbed is Einstein-dilaton-Gauss-Bonnet~(EdGB) gravity~\cite{Kanti:1995vq}, a theory that stands out within those containing curvature-squared terms as the only one featuring second-order field equations.
 This avoids the Ostrograski's instability~\cite{Woodard:2006nt}, and allows studying the theory at the fully nonperturbative level~\cite{Ripley:2019hxt,Ripley:2019irj,Kovacs:2020pns,Kovacs:2020ywu,East:2020hgw,East:2021bqk,Kuan:2021lol,Kuan:2021yih}, i.e. beyond an effective field theory (see~\cite{Witek:2018dmd,Okounkova:2019zjf,Okounkova:2020rqw,Silva:2020omi,Doneva:2022byd,Elley:2022ept} for simulations in the perturbative regime).
 Thus, one of the questions we wish to explore here is whether naked singularities can form dynamically in the high-curvature regime when this theory dramatically differs from GR.

 Another broad motivation for our study is an intriguing aspect of BHs in this theory that is often overlooked.
 By simple dimensional arguments, any theory with ultraviolet curvature-squared terms has a natural length scale $\ell$ below which GR deviations become dominant.
-Indeed, due to nonperturbative effects, in this theory BHs may have a \emph{minimum radius} and a \emph{minimum mass}, both of ${\cal O}(\ell)$~\cite{Kanti:1995vq,Torii:1996yi,Pani:2009wy}.
+Indeed, due to nonperturbative effects, in this theory BHs may have a \emph{minimum radius} and a \emph{minimum mass}, both of ${\cal O}(\ell)$~\cite{Kanti:1995vq,Torii:1996yi,Alexeev:1996vs,Pani:2009wy}.
 This is a striking difference with respect to GR, where the BH mass is an unconstrained free parameter, so in GR BHs can have any size.
 As we shall discuss in details, in EdGB gravity the minimum-radius solution and the minimum-mass solution exist but do \emph{not} coincide~\cite{Torii:1996yi, Guo:2008hf, MarinaThesis, Blazquez-Salcedo:2017txk}.
 Furthermore, the minimum-mass solution --~like all BH solutions in this theory~-- actually corresponds to a \emph{double point} in the phase space in which the BH solution and a regular wormhole solution~\cite{Kanti:2011jz} co-exist~\cite{MarinaThesis}.

 Remarkably, as we shall show, the Hawking temperature~\cite{Hawking:1975vcx} and graybody factor of BHs in this theory are finite and nonvanishing, even at the critical (i.e., minimum mass) solution (see also~\cite{Konoplya:2019hml}).
-This unveils a conundrum: \emph{What is the final fate of Hawking evaporation in this theory since a BH cannot evaporate completely?} We shall argue that, due to nonperturbative high-curvature effects, EdGB gravity is bound to either violate the weak cosmic censorship\footnote{Note that one might consider a version of the weak cosmic censorship that requires matter fields to satisfy some energy conditions~\cite{Wald:1997wa}, in which case Hawking radiation (and the phantom field we shall use to mimic it at the classical level) would be excluded as a possible dynamical process to test this conjecture.
-Here we shall adopt a more agnostic viewpoint and define the violation of the weak cosmic censorship as the formation of naked singularity from typical regular initial data.} or to produce horizonless remnants.
+This unveils a conundrum: \emph{What is the final fate of Hawking evaporation in this theory since a BH cannot evaporate completely?}~\cite{Torii:1996yi,Alexeyev:2002tg}\footnote{Note that a similar question emerges in other scenarios with a new fundamental length scale, e.g. in the context of the generalized uncertainty principle~\cite{Adler:2001vs}.} We shall argue that, due to nonperturbative high-curvature effects, EdGB gravity is bound to either violate the weak cosmic censorship\footnote{Note that one might consider a version of the weak cosmic censorship that requires matter fields to satisfy some energy conditions~\cite{Wald:1997wa}, in which case Hawking radiation (and the phantom field we shall use to mimic it at the classical level) would be excluded as a possible dynamical process to test this conjecture.
+Here we shall adopt a more agnostic viewpoint and define the violation of the weak cosmic censorship as the formation of naked singularity from typical regular initial data.} or produce horizonless remnants.